 The FSO module has several safety I/Os for external safety devices, for example buttons, gates and indicators.
-The FSO-12 module does not have an encoder interface.

 When you use the Safe brake control (SBC) function, the FSO module controls the mechanical brake.
 For more information on the SBC function, refer to chapter Safety functions.